rochala/ticket-booking/readme.md

 ## API
-API tests are provided in test_api.sh shell script.
+Default use case scenario is in shell script *test-api.sh*

 ### Screening data
 ```